Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 ---

 ## Part 7 — Fact-checking and pressure-testing

+**This can be done in any session, including the main research session or a new chat.**

 Once you have research notes, use these to verify and challenge what Copilot gave you.